-Meidiya Investment and Yihe Investment together hold equity interests, directly or indirectly, ranging from 51% to 100% in 49 insurance agencies, three insurance brokerages and four insurance claims adjusting firms as of April 15, 2010.
-Most of the noncontrolling shareholders of the insurance intermediary companies majority-owned by Meidiya Investment and Yihe Investment are either founders of such company or entrepreneurial agents with whom we jointly set up such company.
-Most of those noncontrolling shareholders are in charge of the day-to-day operations of the companies in which they hold noncontrolling interests.
-The subsidiaries of Meidiya Investment and Yihe Investment hold the licenses and permits necessary to conduct our insurance intermediary business in China.
-We have no equity interests in Meidiya Investment, Yihe Investment or any of their subsidiaries and rely entirely on contractual arrangements to control and derive economic benefit from these companies.
+Meidiya Investment, Yihe Investment and Xinbao Investment together hold equity interests, directly or indirectly, ranging from 51% to 100% in 41 insurance agencies, three insurance brokerages, three insurance claims adjusting firms, one online insurance service company and one wealth management service company as of March 31, 2012, of which Meidiya directly or indirectly owns the majority interests in 16 insurance agencies, two insurance brokerages, three insurance claims adjusting firms and one wealth management service company.
+Most of the noncontrolling shareholders of the insurance intermediary companies majority-owned by Meidiya Investment, Yihe Investment and Xinbao Investment are founders of such company, entrepreneurial agents with whom we jointly set up such company or a venture capital firm which invests in start-up insurance agency companies.
+Some of those noncontrolling shareholders are in charge of the day-to-day operations of the companies in which they hold noncontrolling interests.
+The subsidiaries of Meidiya Investment, Yihe Investment and Xinbao Investment hold the licenses and permits necessary to conduct our insurance intermediary business in China.
+We rely principally on contractual arrangements to control and derive economic benefit from these companies.

-Our contractual arrangements with Meidiya Investment, Yihe Investment, their shareholders and their subsidiaries enable us to:
+Our contractual arrangements with Meidiya Investment, Yihe Investment, Xinbao Investment, their shareholders and their subsidiaries enable us to:

-- exercise effective control over Meidiya Investment, Yihe Investment and their subsidiaries; - receive a substantial portion of the economic benefits of the subsidiaries of Meidiya Investment and Yihe Investment in consideration for the services provided by our subsidiaries in China; and - have an exclusive option to purchase all or part of the equity interests in each of Meidiya Investment and Yihe Investment when and to the extent permitted by PRC law.
+- exercise effective control over Meidiya Investment, Yihe Investment, Xinbao Investment and their subsidiaries; - receive a substantial portion of the economic benefits of the subsidiaries of Meidiya Investment, Yihe Investment and Xinbao Investment in consideration for the services provided by our subsidiaries in China; and - have an exclusive option to purchase all or part of the equity interests in each of Meidiya Investment, Yihe Investment and Xinbao Investment when and to the extent permitted by PRC law.

-The following diagram illustrates our corporate structure as of April 15, 2010:
+The following diagram illustrates our corporate structure as of March 31, 2012: